Water Tank Installation

 - Installed an appropriately sized first flush diverter (min.
 20 litres should be diverted for every 100m2 of roof catchment)?

-To maintain clean water, have you (also available in a downloadable pdf):
+To maintain clean water, have you (Maintenance Checklist):

 - Checked tree growth every 6 months and pruned as required?